Stable moduli spaces of hermitian forms: Surgery on morphisms

-obtained from by restricting along $j\colon [0]\to [r]=\{1,\dots, r+1\}$ and forgetting the entry at $0$ is suitable for surgery of type $\mc$, and \item $T$ is strongly cocartesian (see \ref{lem:strongly_cocartesian_of_sidelength_a}). \end{enumerate} We denote by $\SC^\mc_r(\C, \QF)$ the category associated to this simplicial space.
+obtained from by restricting along $j\colon [0]\to [r]=\{1,\dots, r+1\}$ and forgetting the entry at $0$ is suitable for surgery of type $\mc$. \end{enumerate} We denote by $\SC^\mc_r(\C, \QF)$ the category associated to this simplicial space.
 For varying $r$ these assembles into a semi-simplicial category

 which we call the \emph{surgery complex} for morphism surgery of type $\mc$.
 It is (degreewise) a subcategory of $\Cobccsd 2 r(\C,\QF)$ (see \ref{def:cocartsurgdata}). \end{definition}

 \begin{proposition} Suppose that $(\C, \QF)$ is a Poincar\'e category of dimension at least $d$.
 Then for each $n$, the forgetful map